solid/web-access-control-spec/README.md

 Possible future methods for a server to find out whether a given agent is a member of s group are a matter for future research and possible addition here.

+Group listings may also use timestamp predicates, and be cached along with ACL resources.

 ### Public Access (All Agents)

 To specify that you're giving a particular mode of access to *everyone*